| |

 This classic holiday hat can be knit in seven sizes: baby (little elf) to adult large.

-Wear on Christmas Eve or give away as handmade gifts to friends and family to wear as a fun holiday accessory.
+Wear them on Christmas Eve or give them away as handmade gifts to friends and family to wear as a fun holiday accessory.

 Adjustments can be made if you wish to make this hat in a medium weight yarn (like a worsted weight) by knitting the next size up.